-- Consistent neglect of resident concerns and repairs. - Fire safety: including fire engine access to the block. - Asbestos: residents have raised concerns regarding the presence of asbestos in the block. - Accessibility is difficult with no lifts.
-This is particularly a problem for elderly or disabled residents living in Upper Camelford Walk, or those with young children.
-Ramp access is currently possible to half of Lower Camelford. - Safety and security: concerns that the doors in the communal areas are not secure.
-Anti-social behaviour in the central staircase and around the ramps. - Leaks, damp and draughts.
-There is condensation on windows due to single glazing. - There are small rubbish chutes, with no space for disposal of larger items or recycling. - Bathrooms and kitchens in need of upgrading, poor ventilation to kitchens and bathrooms. - Flooring badly maintained and creaking. - Lack of play space for children. - Confusing signage.
+- Management and repairs appear neglected. - > Fire safety: including fire engine access to the block. - Asbestos: residents have raised concerns regarding the presence of asbestos in the block. - Accessibility is difficult with no lifts.
+Particularly a problem for elderly or disabled residents living in Upper Talbot Walk, or those with young children.
+Ramp access is possible to half of Lower Talbot currently. - Safety and security: concerns that the doors in the communal areas are not secure.
+Anti-social behaviour in the central staircase and around the ramps. - Leaks, damp and draughts: condensation on windows due to single glazing. - Rubbish: small rubbish chutes, with no space for disposal of larger items or recycling. - Bathrooms and kitchens in need of upgrading, poor ventilation to kitchens and bathrooms. - Flooring badly maintained and creaking. - Lack of play space for children. - Confusing signage.